 You already know what has changed in the new generation Net Promoter methodology, so

 now it is time to get a closer look at how to apply it in your business to effectively manage customer satisfaction and loyalty.
 What you should do first is to analyze the customer journey as a whole.
-Try to understand the journey at every touchpoint (moment when a customer is in contact with your brand).
+Try to understand the journey at every touchpoint (the moment when a customer is in contact with your brand).
 Use the insights that you have already collected and combine them with relationship and transactional data.
 Relationship surveys provide you with information about what are the drivers of loyalty.
 However, you also need transactional measures to monitor performance.
-This will help you create an integrated view on customer satisfaction at each stage.
+This will help you create an integrated view of customer satisfaction at each stage.

-Survey is just an effective tool for collecting information from your clients, but if you do not know what to do with this data, the insights will be useless.
+A survey is just an effective tool for collecting information from your clients, but if you do not know what to do with this data, the insights will be useless.
 You need to learn how to drive actions based on actionable insights.
 What is important here, you should ensure that employees at all organizational levels know their roles and goals, so they are able to effectively manage customer satisfaction.
-In order to improve workflow you should divide employees into three categories, based on their roles in an organization: frontline, management, and executive.
+In order to improve workflow, you should divide employees into three categories, based on their roles in an organization: frontline, management, and executive.

 - Frontline’s main goal is to increase retention.
 They are the ones who directly connect with your clients.
 They need to understand customer needs and reported problems.
 They are accountable for closing the loop or delegating it to other entities.

 - Management’s role is to detect loyalty drivers, that is, factors that impact customer satisfaction and loyalty in order to improve overall customer experience.